tegaomare/svg-logo-maker/README.md

 ## How to Contribute

-1. Create your feature branch: git checkout -b
+1. Create your feature branch: git checkout -b my -new-feature
+2. Commit your changes: git commit -m "comment"
+3. Push to the branch: git push origin my-new-feature
+4. Submit a pull request

 ## Tests